 7 reasons to head to the seaside

 For centuries we’ve been heading to beaches for a health top-up – the Victorians loved their beach huts and endless ailing characters in period novels are sent to the seaside to recuperate.
-Our ancestors may actually have been onto something, as spending time at the coast has been shown to boost our wellbeing in a number of different ways.
-These benefits come from multisensory engagement: read on to find out how the smell, sight, and touch of the sea positively impact on our health.
+Our ancestors may actually have been onto something.
+Spending time at the coast has been shown to boost our wellbeing in a number of different ways.
+These benefits come from multisensory engagement.
+Read on to find out how the smell, sight, and touch of the seaside positively impact on our health.

 Ion out the creases

-After a trip to the beach, we often feel thoroughly cleansed from the inside out – and some of this may be literal.
-Negative ions may protect us against airborne germs that can irritate noses and throats – literally cleansing the airways.
-Australian-based researchers studying cystic fibrosis in surfers found that sea air helped clear the surfers lungs of mucus, which resulted in new saline treatments for patients.
+After a trip to the beach, we often feel thoroughly cleansed from the inside out.
+Some of this may be literal too.
+Negative ions may protect us against airborne germs that can irritate noses and throats, literally cleansing the airways.
+Australian-based researchers studying cystic fibrosis in surfers say that sea air helps clear the surfers’ lungs of mucus.
+This resulted in new saline treatments for patients.

-Seawater can be great for our skin: offering cleansing, repairing, soothing and hydrating qualities.
+Seawater can be great for our skin.
+It offers cleansing, repairing, soothing and hydrating qualities.
 Salty water is naturally antibacterial, and bathing in it can show marked improvements in cuts, sores and acne.
 Dermatitis, a rash caused by common chemicals, is also thought to be improved by the sodium chloride and potassium in seawater.

 Walk on water

-Working out in water is a great way to try resistance training without the impact of land-based exercise which can be hard on our joints.
-Working out in water, however, can support our joints and offer a gentler alternative to running, all while improving our circulation.
+Working out in water is a great way to try resistance training.
+It offers health benefits without the impact of land-based exercise, which can be hard on our joints.
+Working out in water supports our joints and offers a gentler alternative to running.
+It also helps to improve our circulation.